 - e.
-One bus shelter installation on the west side of Apollo Drive north of Arena Drive - f.
-Two bus shelter installations on both sides of Apollo Drive west of Mercantile Lane - g.
-One bus shelter installation on the west side of Brightseat Road near Prince George's County Social Services (925 Brightseat Road)
+One bus shelter installation on the west side of Apollo Drive, north of Arena Drive - f.
+Two bus shelter installations on both sides of Apollo Drive, west of Mercantile Lane - g.
+One bus shelter installation on the west side of Brightseat Road, near Prince George's County Social Services (925 Brightseat Road) - h.
+One bus shelter installation on the west side of Largo Drive, near Phoenix International, Inc. (9301 Largo Drive West)

-Per supplemental information submitted by the applicant on May 22, 2019, it appears that the Phase 1 bicycle and pedestrian impact statement (BPIS) improvements were modified by the Prince George's County Department of Permitting, Inspections and Enforcement to include six bus shelters, several of which were anticipated as Phase II improvements.
-Given that the applicant provided three additional shelters (beyond what was originally approved) in Phase 1, staff supports the reduction of shelters in Phase II from five to four.
-Staff supports the facilities for Phase 2 as depicted in the BPIS exhibit.
+Per supplemental information submitted by the applicant on May 22, 2019, it appears that the Phase 1 bicycle and pedestrian impact statement (BPIS) improvements were modified by the Prince George's County Department of Permitting, Inspections and Enforcement to include six bus shelters, several of which were anticipated as Phase 2 improvements.
+Given that the applicant provided three additional shelters (beyond what was originally approved)

+in Phase 1, the Planning Board supports the reduction of shelters in Phase 2 from five to four.
+The Planning Board supports the facilities for Phase 2 as depicted in the BPIS exhibit.

 - 15. In conformance with the 2009 Approved Countywide Master Plan of Transportation and the 2013 Largo Town Center Approved Sector Plan and Sectional Map Amendment, the applicant and the applicant's heirs, successors, and/or assignees shall provide the following, unless modified by the Prince George's County Department of Permitting, Inspections and Enforcement or the Department of Public Works and Transportation (DPW&T): - a.
-A minimum six-foot-wide sidewalk along the subject site's entire frontage of Harry S. Truman Drive. - b.
+A minimum six-foot-wide sidewalk along the subject site's entire frontage of Harry S Truman Drive. - b.
 A minimum six-foot-wide sidewalk along the subject site's entire frontage of Lottsford Road. - c.
 A minimum eight-foot-wide sidewalk along the subject site's entire frontage of Grand Boulevard.